 We operate as a non-profit organization that relies solely on donations and sponsorships.
 Donations are needed to provide students with up-to-date tools and equipment for STEM education.
 Funding is also necessary to support our team’s participation in FIRST® events and robotics competitions.
 We will be looking for sponsorships from as many local businesses as we can.
 We currently work with Mom’s Guide to Robotics, a registered 501(C)3 organization, to provide donors tax-deductible benefits.

 From the first Saturday in January when the FRC Competition for the year is announced, we have 6+ weeks to design, build, program and test a robot to play the game.
-During this ‘Build Season’ we meet Tuesday and Thursday evenings from 6:30-8:30pm and Saturdays from 10am to 2:30pm in our workshop.
+During this ‘Build Season’ we meet Monday through Friday evenings from 6:30-8:30pm and Saturdays from 10am to 2:30pm in our workshop.
 Team lunches on these Saturdays are a great time to get to know others on the team.
-On Monday and Friday evenings we meet virtually to learn Computer Aided Design (CAD) and programming from our mentors.

 We then enter Regional Competition season and resume our weekly schedule as we prepare for the Orlando Regional.
 The Regional competition runs Thursday through Saturday and if you want to really find out what FRC is about, attendance at this event is the only way.
 Thursday is setup and practice and Friday and Saturday are competition days.
 Saturday afternoon sees the final elimination rounds.
 24 teams go into these as 8 alliances of 3 teams each and the winning alliance goes to the World Finals in Houston in April.